Node IO stress

 Workers for stress

-It specifies the number of I/O and VM workers for the stress.
-You can tune it using the NUMBER_OF_WORKERS
+Number of I/O and VM workers for the stress.
+Tune it by using the NUMBER_OF_WORKERS and VM_WORKERS environment variables, respectively.

 # define the workers count for the i/o and vm